Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-We are now ready to investigate, more generally, what form the field expression takes under the introduction of a kick.
-Suppose that, without kick, the electron moves along the trajectory with angle $\vec{\eta}$ with respect to the undulator axis.
-The field produced by this electron is given by Eq. (\ref{undurad4bisgg}).
-We let $\vec{\theta}_k$ be the kick angle of the electron with respect to its initial motion.
-The conventional approach gives the following expression for the field after the kick
+We are now prepared to more generally examine how the field expression is modified by the introduction of a kick.
+Suppose that, in the absence of a kick, the electron moves along a trajectory that makes an angle $\vec{\eta}$ with respect to the undulator axis.
+The corresponding field is given by Eq. (\ref{undurad4bisgg}).
+Let $\vec{\theta}_k$ denote the kick angle of the electron relative to its initial trajectory.
+According to the conventional approach, the expression for the field after the kick becomes:

 In contrast, the covariant approach gives